hpc-carpentry/tuning_lammps/_episodes/04-lammps-bottlenecks.md

 > > <p align="center"><img src="../fig/04/rhodo_speedup_factor_scaling.png" width="50%"/></p>
 > >
 > >
-> > As we can see, similar to your own example, `Pair` and `Bond` show almost perfect linear`
+> > As we can see, similar to your own example, `Pair` and `Bond` show almost perfect linear
 > > scaling, whereas `Kspace` and `Comm` show poor scalability, and the total walltime also
 > > suffers from the poor scalability when running with more number of cores.
-This resembles the
+This resembles
 > > situation 4 discussed above.
 A mix of MPI and OpenMP could be a sensible approach.
 > {: .solution}
 {: .challenge}